 Collective Exhibitions and performances

-- Upcoming project (Brouhaha) commissioned collaboratione sound project by HOME for Horizons festival, Manchester.
+- Brouhaha commissioned collaboratione sound project with artist Sherko Abbas by HOME for Push festival, Manchester.

 - Participation in a commissioned research project (Making Spaces) with the Feminist Space group from the University of Huddersfield.